Key insights

 Rural emergency hospitals (REH)

-CMS proposes to update the definition of “provider of services or provider” to include an REH and to require a state agency to inform CMS immediately if an REH has violated Emergency Medical Treatment & Labor Act provisions.
+CMS finalizes updates to the definition of “provider of services or provider” to include an REH and to require a state agency to inform CMS immediately if an REH has violated Emergency Medical Treatment & Labor Act provisions.

 CMS also is codifying various information required in an REH application, including: